Lemonexe/PWN2/wiki/controller.md

 **keybinds** - see the source code for example...

-**Console** - constructor for a console object with given name (displayed in address) and array of command objects.
+**Console** - constructor for a console object with given name (displayed in address), array of command objects *and optionally an ASCII art texture*.
 There are other methods operating it, see below.

 **deleteConsole** - deletes the CC and relocates the user to the parent console